 EQUINE INFECTIOUS ANEMIA (EIA)

-A negative EIA test is required on horses imported into South Dakota.
+A negative EIA test is required for horses imported into South Dakota.
 The state of North Dakota has entered into an agreement with South Dakota to waive EIA testing for movement between these states.
-South Dakota reported 10,034 horses tested for EIA in the past 12 months, with no positive cases.
-The EIA testing program can be costly but it is important.
-Many states are moving toward intrastate movement testing requirements for this disease.
-Additionally, a national control program is being considered which would base equine movement requirements on regional/state risk of EIA.
+South Dakota reported 10,227 horses tested for EIA in FY 2013, with no positive cases.
+The EIA testing program can be costly but it is important, as in June 2013, 12 horses in northwestern Nebraska tested positive.
+A national control program is being considered which would base equine movement requirements on regional/state risk of EIA.

-The South Dakota Animal Industry Board is addressing concerns from the equine breeding industry regarding a recent outbreak of Equine Viral Arteritis (EVA) in New Mexico and Utah.
-To aid the industry in preventing the disease, the SDAIB will maintain test and vaccination records in the Pierre office.
+To aid the industry in preventing the disease, the SDAIB will maintain voluntary test and vaccination records in the Pierre office.
 Should questions arise as to the vaccination status of a stallion, veterinarians and producers are encouraged to verify this information with the Animal Industry Board.

 Potomac Horse Fever is sporadically found in South Dakota.
-A single case was reported in South Dakota in FY 2008.
 It should be considered when horses present with diarrhea and depression.
 A vaccine is available and is used heavily in endemic areas of the United States.
 PHF is a reportable disease in South Dakota.

 South Dakota is a Pullorum-Typhoid Clean State.
 Annual testing is conducted at each poultry hatchery to validate the Pullorum Clean flock status.